 Lynn’s involvement with her church, Blessed John XXXIII Parish, includes her work as a Confirmation teacher and Youth Group assistant and as a singer and music coordinator for Family Mass.
 She and husband Jeff are the parents of two daughters.

-Al Romero is the Senior Vice President/Team Leader of Commercial Banking at Centrix Bank in Bedford, NH.
-Al was a top performer for Centrix Bank in 2011 and has over twenty years of experience working in the banking industry.
+Al Romero is a senior vice president and team leader in commercial banking at Centrix Bank in Bedford, NH.
+Al has more than 25 years of experience working in the banking industry.

 Al is a valued member of CASA’s Resource Development committee in addition to his board duties.
-Al also is a member of the board of directors at The First Tee of New Hampshire.
+He also serves as Vice Chairman of the Diocese of Manchester’s Finance Council.

 Patricia S. Tollner